Key Takeaways

 Effects short-lived

 But these effects are quickly dissipate.
-And they are less dramatic than changes in psychomotor performance associated with drivers under the influence of alcohol.
+And the effects are less dramatic than changes in psychomotor performance associated with drivers under the influence of alcohol.

 “Experimental research on the effects of cannabis … indicate … that any effects dissipate quickly under one hour.
 Furthermore, while drivers feel high, they actually tend to compensate for their feelings.”

-US National Highway Traffic Safety Administration, State of Knowledge of Drug-Impaired driving: FINAL REPORT, 2003
+US National Highway Traffic Safety Administration, State of Knowledge of Drug-Impaired driving: 2003

-Marijuana associated with conservative driving; but alcohol with aggressive driving
+Marijuana leads to conservative driving; alcohol to aggressive driving

 In studies of on-road or simulated driving behavior, subjects under the influence of cannabis tend to drive cautiously.
 They compensate for perceived intoxication.
 They reduce speed and change lanes less.
 But subjects under the influence of alcohol tend to drive in a more reckless, aggressive manner.